If length equals impact, how long should your resume be?

 The reality is that most recruiters spend less than 10 seconds reviewing a resume before deciding whether the applicant should receive further consideration.
 With so little time to make the right impression, it's important to present a succinct document that highlights the recent – and most relevant – parts of your professional experience, skills, and education.

-There are three additional scenarios when your resume length is likely to exceed two standard 8.5" x 11" pages:
+There are three additional scenarios when your resume length is likely to exceed two pages:

-• If you are looking for a job in academia or the sciences, your academic CV or resume should be more than two pages long.
-In fact, your resume could be up to 15 pages!
+If you are looking for a job in academia or the sciences, your academic CV or resume should be more than two pages long.
+In fact, your CV could be up to 15 pages!

-• If you're applying for a job with the US federal government, your federal resume might be 3 to 7 pages long in order to fit all the required information.
+If you're applying for a job with the US federal government, your federal resume might be 3 to 7 pages long in order to fit all the required information.
+Expert tip: Most federal resumes shouldn't exceed 4 pages.

-How to make your resume fit the appropriate page length
+Tips to keep your resume the right length

-In order to help you meet these resume-length tips, limit the amount of experience you include to the last 15 years and tailor your resume to a 15-year window.
+In order to help you meet these resume-length tips, limit the amount of experience you include to the last 15 years.
 Employers care most about the recent work you've been doing and how it ties back to their role's requirements, so place the emphasis of your resume on your current and relevant experience.

 There are a number of ways you can incorporate your earlier experience into the resume without spilling over into a third or fourth page.
 Below are three considerations to do so.